jpsm83/health/documentation/n8n/article_social_media.md

 **ABSOLUTELY FORBIDDEN:**
 - **Do NOT create content longer than specified character limits - this will cause API errors**
 - **Do NOT include more hashtags than allowed per platform - this will cause API errors**
+- **Do NOT include hashtags in any content fields (caption, message, headline, text, title, description, altText) - hashtags ONLY belong in the dedicated hashtags field**
 - **Do NOT assume "close enough" - exact compliance is mandatory**
 - **Do NOT skip character counting - verify every single field**
 - **Do NOT ignore character limits - every single property must comply**